Coppergrid/accelerate/README.md

 # Create: Accelerate
-Create: Accelerate is a mod for Forge and Fabric that adds a new type of track to the game: maglev tracks.
-The tracks allow trains to run at increased speeds compared to the standard tracks.
+Create: Accelerate is a mod for Forge and Fabric that adds two new types of tracks to the game: high-speed and maglev.
+The tracks allow trains to operate at increased speeds compared to standard tracks.

 Download Here: https://modrinth.com/project/create-accelerate